jpniederer/Dev-eryday/_drafts/2017-6-25-Weekly-Update-June-18-24.markdown

 date: 2017-6-25 13:12:00 +0000
 categories: Dev-eryday
 ---
 It's always nice to read something that can empower you.
 This week I couldn't put down *[Getting Real][real]* by 37Signals.
 The book focuses on how to build, launch, maintain, and grow a lean web application.
 Everything the author's preach is practical and can be used to create a better product.
 For anyone interested in delivering small, usable applications, *[Getting Real]* is a tome.
 The author's have also written two other books: *[Rework][work]* and *[Remote: Office Not Required][mote]*.
 I haven't read *Remote* yet, but I can also strongly recommend *Rework*.
 There's a reason why [Basecamp][base] has been such a successful product, these books provide actionable advice that can be taken to try to do something similar.

+This week I dove head first into the development of IdeaListz.
+I'm working on the React components first.
+It's been a lot of fun working to create the components and putting them together to form the molecules that will drive the entire application.
+It's always fun to start a new project like this.
+Those first couple of days of working are filled with so much uncertainty due to all of the problems that need to be solved.
+It's going to be a nice challenge to get the application online.

 Finished
 --------
-**PluralSight Course(s):**
+**PluralSight Course(s):** [Advanced Redux][ar]

 **Book(s):** *[Getting Real][real]*